 We must empower children and young people to keep themselves safe.
 Children will always push boundaries and take risks.
 Our job is to help them understand the risks with being online and teach them what to do if they feel threatened or unhappy with anything they see or hear.
 We must talk to them about their worries, set a good example when we are online and regularly check in with them to make sure they know we are there to support them.

-Do you know how to keep your children safe?
-Do your children know how to keep safe?
-At Woodland Grange we are committed to discussing these serious issues as part of our e-safety curriculum (including capturing their online habits in our e-safety questionnaire) but we can only be successful if we all work together: pupils, parents and teachers.
+Do you know how to keep your children safe online?
+At Woodland Grange we are committed to discussing these serious issues as part of our e-safety curriculum but we can only be successful if we work in partnership: pupils, parents and teachers.
 Each year we take part in Safer Internet Day (in February) and work across our school to reinforce key messages.

-The NSPCC has also put together some useful information...
+The NSPCC has put together some useful information for parents.

 We expect all children at Woodland Grange to follow our acceptable use policy when using technology at school.
 Click on the link to download a copy (it could be useful at home too).